 The Cohos Trail: 170 Miles of New Hampshire’s North Woods

 The relatively new and unknown Cohos (Coh-ahs) Trail extends 170 miles through Northern New Hampshire from the Canadian border near Pittsburg to Crawford Notch in the White Mountains.
-It’s a remote and and quiet shorter thru-hike that less than a dozen people complete a year.
+It’s a remote, quiet, and shorter thru-hike that fewer than a dozen people complete a year.
 Due to its youth and isolation, the Cohos Trail guarantees a variety of conditions and terrain, with frequent wildlife sightings.
-From lush, colorful woods to big-mountain climbs, it as varied and challenging as any of the big-name trails.
+From lush, colorful woods to big-mountain climbs, it is as varied and challenging as any of the big-name trails.

 Cohos Trail At-a-Glance

 Location: Coos County in Northern New Hampshire and White Mountain National Forest

 Estimated Time: Nine to 5 days

 Scenery: Remote lakes, lush forests, and dramatic alpine views

 Terrain: Ranges from easy to difficult.
 Expect rolling hills combined with steep, rocky climbs along single-track trail, snowmobile trail, and some road.